 More to Do

 Events in Van Cortlandt Park occur throughout the year, some recurring annually and others more frequently.
 The most famous of these is the free New York Philharmonic Concerts in the Parks, a summertime favorite.
 The park also features yoga and walking (both for seniors) and is a premier bird-watching site.
 Audubon experts and park rangers guide weekly walks on Saturday mornings (except in January and February), where birders casual and obsessive are welcome.
-(Walks are conducted in English and Spanish the first Saturday of each month.)
 Enthusiasts should also check out the annual 12-hour “Bird-A-Thon,” a race to determine who can identify the most species in that time allotment.
-Those who have serious avian interests can even consider applying for the park's urban birding internship.
-Other park events include footraces and the occasional dog-costume contest.
-Details about the park's calendar can be found at vcpark.org.
-As you might expect, there are also opportunities for the public to help keep the park in tip-top shape.
-For more information on how you can help, visit the Van Cortlandt Park Conservancy Support Page.
+Other park events include footraces and the occasional dog-costume contest; details about the park's calendar can be found at vancortlandt.org.